Mickey758/Discord-Token-Checker/README.md

 # Discord-Token-Checker
-Website for checking discord tokens
+Website for checking discord tokens with a nice ui.